-Wooden Sofa Sets –Giving a formal look to the room, wooden sofa sets are a popular choice in Indian homes.
-Here the seats are detachable and hence is easy to take care and clean.
+Wooden Sofa Sets –Giving a formal look to the room, wooden sofa sets are a popular choice among home owners, the reason being that the seats are detachable and hence is easy to take care and clean

 Sofa-cum-bed –As the name suggests, these can be used as both a sofa and a bed.
 Good option for small spaces.

 Settee –Settee, as a rule looks more like a chair than a sofa.
 It is generally two-seater made from wooden frame with an upholstered seat.

 Sectional –A sectional sofa is made up of multiple pieces and can be arranged in numerous ways.
 2 and 5 seater ones are more popular and usually arranged in the form of an L or U.

 Cane Sofa –Made from cane material, these sofas can handle extreme traffic and thus more suitable for outdoors.